 In January of 2010, I began work at the Bowden annex.
 I needed a change of ministry, and the annex needed more direct involvement from chaplaincy.
 I was able to establish a chapel there.
 It was dedicated in 2015 by Rev. Dan Graber, conference minister with Mennonite Church Alberta.
-Debbie Tanasiecuk, Prairie regional chaplain, and Delvin Albright, annex manager, were able to locate a variety of funds during this time for the chapel.
+Debbie Tanasiecuk, Prairie regional chaplain, and Delvin Albright, annex manager, located funds during this time for the chapel.
 Debbie provided me with funds over the years to attend Theological Society meetings at a variety of places, to visit various Prairie Annexes (Units 6) during a three month period, as well as to facilitate my sabbatical in 2009.
 Thank you for that!!!
 Chaplains Bud Sargent, Thelma Pelletier, and Brent Walker were the chaplains in the main institution during this time.

 In the spring of 2019, I was asked by Brian Harder, Prairie Regional Manager with Bridges of Canada, to be more involved in the main institution.
 I worked together with Muslim chaplains Irfan Gulsu and Malik Muradov, Wiccan chaplain Ross Harty, Protestant chaplain James Hathaway, and site-based chaplains David Meir, Clint Heigh, Tony Hilling, and Nick Andrushko during this time.
 On April 1, 2020, I retired, having worked with Mennonite Church Alberta and Mennonite Church of Eastern Canada for 28 years, Kairos Pneuma Chaplaincy for 2 years, and Bridges of Canada for 4 years.

 I have spent the last 10 years writing three books, Glimpses of Grace: Reflections of a Prison Chaplain (2010), Magic of Fiction in Illuminating Transformation (2019), and A Prison Chaplaincy Manual: The Canadian Context, with Hank Dixon (2020).
-I taught a prison chaplaincy course at Ambrose University in Calgary in the spring of 2019 and developed an on-line course for Ambrose University that I am hoping to teach in the fall of 2020.
+I taught a prison chaplaincy course at Ambrose University in Calgary in the spring of 2019 and developed an on-line course for Ambrose University that I taught in 2020.